renspoesse/qualtrics_lti_bridge/README.md

-This Qualtrics LTI Bridge tool was developed by Rens Poesse for the University of Amsterdam.
+This Qualtrics LTI Bridge tool was developed by Rens Poesse at the University of Amsterdam.

 It has been based on qualtrics_lti_bridge by Simon Wiles at Stanford University, which is accessible at the link [tiny.cc/qualtricslti](http://tiny.cc/qualtricslti).